 After the war, the 4th/7th was dispatched to the Palestine Mandate in 1946-48 to help with peace-keeping operations.
 It then moved on to Libya, before redeploying to Germany in 1954.
 This was the first of six postings there with the British Army of the Rhine.

-Explore the history and collections of the 4th/7th Royal Dragoon Guards by visiting the Royal Dragoon Guards displays at York Army Museum.
+Discover more about the 4th/7th Royal Dragoon Guards by visiting York Army Museum.